Munna-Git/Resume-Categpory-Predictor/Readme.md

 📥 Include a downloadable report summarizing prediction.

-📈 Update the app.py file to actually map the suggested skills to the skills in the resume.
+📈 Update the app.py file to actually map the suggested skills to the skills in the resume and  more enhancements can be made.

 Author: Munna